 Motorcycles are four percent of the registered vehicles in Tasmania but riders are 28 percent of the fatalities and serious injuries.
-Motorcyclists are vulnerable road users as there is little protecting them if they crash.
+Under Towards Zero — The Tasmanian Road Safety Strategy 2017-26 the target is for zero serious injuries or deaths from crashes on our roads.
+The Strategy is supported by the Towards Zero Action Plan 2020-2024 which includes many actions that are specifically aimed at motorcyclists.
+Motorcyclists are recognised as vulnerable road users because there is little protecting them if they crash.
 Improved rider training and enforcement will help to improve motorcyclist safety.
 Active safety technologies such as Anti-Lock Braking Systems and traction control have a role to play in improving safety for these road users.
 Protective clothing also reduces crash injury severity.

 When a motorcyclist moves between stationary or slow-moving vehicles that are travelling in the same direction as the rider.